DraftShift/StealthChanger/README.md

 **Note: heatsets on the SB version in from the opposite side as the Voron instructions, slightly longer screws on the CW2 attachment may be required**

+## Docks
+Currently all docks used with [Viertuz Tapchanger](https://github.com/viesturz/tapchanger) are compatible.
+In the future we might develop our own.

 ## Software
 [Viertuz Tapchanger](https://github.com/viesturz/tapchanger).
 The only changes will be in the toolhead config which you will find in the klipper directory in this repo.

-## Docks
-Currently all docks used with [Viertuz Tapchanger](https://github.com/viesturz/tapchanger) are compatible.
-In the future we might develop our own.

-## Images
+## Preview
 ### Assembled Shuttle
 ![](https://github.com/Hellsparks/StealthChanger/blob/main/media/shuttle.jpg?raw=true)
 ### Shuttle on back plate on Stealth Burner